 Some of my favorite RV kitchen gadgets are the ones I use for making coffee.
 Below you can see a few of my favorite coffee accessories that I think are perfect for an RV because a) they require no electricity, b) they take up very little space, and c) since they’re made of stainless steel and not glass they aren’t likely to break if they fall off a shelf while the RV is moving.

 I started making coffee with a French Press and ditched my traditional coffee maker back when I still lived in a house and commuted to work every day.
-Yes it requires that you boil water and you can’t set it to be ready when you wake up, but living in an RV I don’t often find myself so busy that I don’t have time to boil water.
+Yes, it requires that you boil water and you can’t set it to be ready when you wake up, but living in an RV I don’t often find myself so busy that I don’t have time to boil water.
 I bought my stainless steel French Press pictured below after a glass one I had broke, and I like it more because it’s double-walled and keeps the coffee hot for a long time.
 I sometimes use it for making tea, too.

 I also love my little stainless steel coffee grinder to go with it, as it lets me grind the coffee courser than my cheap old electric one did.
 It takes less than a minute for me to grind enough coffee for an entire pot of French Press coffee.
+The one I have is no longer available, but this one looks very similar.

 The gadget to the far right is a Moka pot, an Italian style coffee making device that can be used for making stovetop espresso.
 Pair it with a milk frother and some gourmet syrup (this is our favorite kind of vanilla syrup) and you can make lattes at home.
 Tip: if you intend to make lattes for just one person, get a 1-cup or 3-cup Moka pot instead of a 6-cup one or else you’ll end up wasting a lot of coffee.